Mockea/Mockea/README.md

 <strong>Some Context:</strong>

 The aim of the website is to showcase our fullstack skills by making a full scale e-commcerce website.
+Making a mock Ikea seemed to be the perfect challenge for us.
 Currently no links are clickable.
 The backend has currently 5 working controllers and its own working Azure DB.